Let Old Things Lie

-“Are you fucking kidding me, after that?”
+"Are you fucking kidding me, after that?"
 I was pointing at the recorder.
-Danny said that now even more than ever we needed to see the room.
-I tried to convince him to leave but he was not having it.
+Danny said that now, even more than ever, we needed to see the room.
+I tried to convince him to leave, but he was not having it.
 He found a map of the hospital and identified where room 104 was.
-It was close to us and straight down the corridor we had been going down.
-It would only be a short distance and we could easily get there, check it out and then get out of here.
-I was terrified but I couldn’t show my fear so I agreed to go find the room.
+It was close to us and straight down the corridor, we had been going down.
+It would only be a short distance, and we could quickly get there, check it out, then get out of here.
+I was terrified, but I couldn't show my fear, so I agreed to find the room.

-The door was closed; pealing yellow paint revealing rusted metal beneath.
+The door was closed, pealing yellow paint revealing rusted metal beneath.
 There was no window in the door, only a slot for passing food into the room.
 The hallway continued ahead of us into pitch-blackness.
 Behind us was the same wall of black.
-We were only about fifteen feet from the double doors that led to the corridor behind us but in the darkness the doors were not visible.
-I looked at Danny and nodded to the door.
+We were only about fifteen feet from the double doors that led to the corridor behind us, but the doors were not visible in the darkness.
+I looked at Danny and nodded to the entryway.
 His hands were shaking as he tried the handle.
-The door was unlocked and squeaked loudly as he pulled it open.
+It was unlocked and squeaked loudly as he pulled it open.
 We were not prepared for what we saw as we passed our lights over the contents of the room.

-The tiny room contained a toilet, a sink, a rotting bed and what looked like a large pile of debris in the corner.
-It was hard in the darkness to see any details of the various items in the room and so we had to enter to investigate.
-I went to the debris first, I wanted to be sure it wasn’t some type of animal burrow.
-As I shinned my light over the area I was hit with a sudden chill, like ice water being poured over my head.
-I could see that it was a pile of various pieces of fabric, padding from old rotten beds and what looked to be blankets.
-I was suddenly worried that we had stumbled onto a homeless persons crash spot and I hopped we wouldn’t encounter them coming back from an excursion into the outside world.
+The tiny room contained a toilet, a sink, a rotting bed, and what looked like a large pile of debris in the corner.
+It was hard in the darkness to see any details of the various items in the room, so we had to investigate.
+I went to the debris first.
+I wanted to be sure it wasn't some animal burrow.
+As I shined my light over the area, I was hit with a sudden chill, like ice water being poured over my head.
+I could see that it was a pile of various pieces of fabric, padding from old rotten beds, and what looked to be blankets.
+I was suddenly worried that we had stumbled onto a homeless person's crash spot.
+I hoped we wouldn't encounter them coming back from an excursion into the outside world.
 It was then that I heard the sharp intake of breath from Danny.
-He said my name and I will never forget the sound.
-He was so scared, his voice quivered as he called me over to look at what he had found on the bed in the room.
+He said my name, and I will never forget the sound.
+He was so scared.
+His voice quivered as he called me over to look at what he had found on the bed in the room.

-There in the bed was a full human skeleton dressed in old crumbling hospital clothes and still strapped to the bed.
-I passed my light over the right hand and there it was, the proof we needed.
-The ring finger was half missing and the pinky was missing all together.
+In the bed was a full human skeleton dressed in old crumbling hospital clothes and still strapped to the bed.
+I passed my light over the right hand, and there it was, the proof we needed.
+The ring finger was half missing, and the pinky was missing altogether.
 This was undoubtedly the bones of Mathers Cope.
 It was then that we heard something in the hallway outside.
 It sounded like the scraping of feet on the dusty floor.
-A horrible smell was immediately present and I recognized it right away, the smell of electrical wires burning.
+A horrible smell was immediately present, and I recognized it right away, the smell of electrical wires burning.

 "Who's there?
 We are just fucking around!
 We didn't touch anything."

 Silence was the only response.
-The smell was stronger in the hallway and there the was dust was kicked up.
+The smell was stronger in the hallway, and there was dust was kicked up.